KDE/digikam-doc/slideshow_tools/presentation_tool.rst

 The **Print filename** checkbox enables displaying the item filename in the lower left corner.
 The **Print captions** do the description string of the item. **Progress Indicator** display the pending item to slide with the tool.

-The **Use background color for images** button allow to customize the color used as background while displaying ìtems.
+The **Use background color for images** button allows to customize the color used as background while displaying ìtems.
 This can be useful for the images using transparency.

 The **Loop** checkbox will enable running the whole show in an endless loop (until manually stopped with :kbd:`Esc`).